awsdocs/amazon-inspector-user-guide/doc_source/inspector_runtime-behavior-analysis.md

 ### Resolution<a name="dep-os-resolution"></a>

-It is recommended that you uninstall this software from your assessment target if you are not using it, or contact the vendor to get an updated version of this software with DEP enabled\.
+We recommend that you uninstall this software from your assessment target if you are not using it, or contact the vendor to get an updated version of this software with DEP enabled\.

-## Root Process with Insecure Permissions<a name="root-process-with-insecure-permissions"></a>
+## Root Process with Non\-Secure Permissions<a name="root-process-with-insecure-permissions"></a>

 This rule helps detect root processes that load modules that can be modified by unauthorized users\.

 **Important**
-In this release of Amazon Inspector, you can include in your assessment targets EC2 instances that are running either Linux\-based or Windows\-based operating systems\.
+Currently, you can include in your assessment targets EC2 instances that are running either Linux\-based or Windows\-based operating systems\.
 During an assessment run, this rule generates findings **only** for the EC2 instances that are running Linux\-based operating systems\.
 This rule does NOT generate findings for EC2 instances that are running Windows\-based operating systems\.

 ### Severity: [High](inspector_rule-packages.md#SeverityLevels)<a name="root-process-with-insecure-permissions-severity"></a>